ycrc/ycrc.github.io/docs/clusters-at-yale/index.md

 ## Log in

-All of Yale's clusters are accessed via a protocol called secure shell (ssh).
-Once you have an account, look at [our SSH instructions](access) to log on to the system.
+All of Yale's clusters are accessed via a protocol called secure shell (SSH).
+Once you have an account, go to our [Log on to the Clusters page](access) login information and configuration.

 If you want to access the clusters from outside Yale, you must use the [Yale VPN.](access/vpn)